annayqho/TheCannon/Code/Sphinx/index.rst

 Introduction to *The Cannon*
 ----------------------------

-*The Cannon* has two fundamental steps that together constitutes a process of *label transfer.*
+*The Cannon* has two fundamental steps that together constitute a process of *label transfer.*

 1. The *Training Step*: *reference objects* are a subset of spectra in the